 By observing small distortions in the energy and trajectory of CMB photons as they travel through the forming structures in the universe over billions of years, we can learn about the mechanism driving the acceleration of our universe, possibly discovering if either of the suggested explanations is likely to provide the correct picture of our universe, or if we have to start from scratch!

 You might have heard of protons, neutrons, and electrons, which are the building blocks of the matter around you.
-However, you might not of heard of neutrinos, the electron’s shy cousin.
+However, you might not have heard of neutrinos, the electron’s shy cousin.
 Neutrinos rarely interact with particles like the protons, neutrons and electrons, and are therefore difficult to study.
 Even though physicists have known about neutrinos for over 80 years, we still don’t know how heavy they are (i.e. we don’t know their mass).
 We do know that they have a (tiny) mass from experiments that have observed neutrinos changing their flavour along their path from the emitting source to the observer (neutrino oscillations).
 This phenomenon is only possible if neutrinos have a non-zero mass.
 Neutrinos are the only standard model particles of unknown mass (and we really want to fill this gap!) and measuring the neutrino mass scale is a fundamental step towards unveiling other properties of these unique particles.

 Dark Matter (which is partly made up of neutrinos) is the stuff that primarily dictates how the universe’s constituents clump together on very large scales.
 If neutrinos have a large mass, they will make up a large fraction of the DM and if they have a small mass they will make up a small fraction of the DM.
 If a large fraction of the DM is made up of neutrinos, then we expect that the large scale stuff in the universe to look washed out; however if a small fraction of the DM is made up of neutrinos, we expect the large scale stuff in the universe to look very clumpy.
 So, by looking at the large scale structure of the universe, or how matter clumps together on the universe’s largest distance scales, we can deduce what fraction of dark matter is composed of neutrinos and eventually their mass.